Pulsar provides a way to use custom authentication and authorization mechanisms.

 This in turn requires you to provide the client credentials in the form of

-org.apache.pulsar.client.api.AuthenticationDataProvider and also leaves the chance to return different kinds of authentication token for different types of connection or by passing a certificate chain to use for TLS.
+org.apache.pulsar.client.api.AuthenticationDataProvider and also leaves the chance to return different kinds of authentication tokens for different types of connections or by passing a certificate chain to use for TLS.

 You can find the following examples for different client authentication plugins:

-On the proxy/broker side, you need to configure the corresponding plugin to validate the credentials that the client sends.
+On the broker/proxy side, you need to configure the corresponding plugin to validate the credentials that the client sends.
 The proxy and broker can support multiple authentication providers at the same time.

 conf/broker.conf, you can choose to specify a list of valid providers: